Tokyo, Japan: Live Weather

 Live weather in Tokyo

-The best time to visit Tokyo is generally in spring or autumn when the country is at its most beautiful thanks to the budding of cherry blossom and stunning autumnal colours.
+The best time to visit Tokyo, Japan, is generally in spring or autumn when the country is at its most beautiful thanks to the budding of cherry blossom and stunning autumnal colours.
 The weather is also great at this time with mild temperatures.

 Spring Weather in Tokyo

 Spring (March May) sees a lot of the country ablaze with beautiful white and pink cherry blossom, celebrated with an increasingly popular festival.
 Temperatures during these months begin to rise and it is before the hot rainy season.
 Autumn (September November) sees similar temperatures, which are now a welcome respite from the muggy heat of the summer.
 The country also now changes into a haven of red and scarlet leaves which contrast strikingly against the deep blue clear skies.

 Summer (June August) sees the start of the rainy season.
 The rains aren't seen every day like in some monsoonal countries but when they come they are heavy.
 The temperature after the rain is generally quite high and can be uncomfortable if you are moving around.
 Summer also sees lots of great festivals (or Matsuri) in Japan and there are lots of spectacular firework shows going on across the country.

 Autumn season is one of the beautiful seasons that you can discover its absolute beauty in Japan.
 The viewing of Autumn leaves is called momijigari in Japanese.
 Japan's autumn foliage season starts in mid September in the Hokkaido region.The average time for autumn in Japan may vary depending on temperatures.
 Before you embark on a fall trip to Japan, you should always be aware of the autumn foliage forecast.